-Gabriel Garroum Pla is currently finishing an Economic and Social Research Council (ESRC)-funded PhD in War Studies (King’s College London).
-Gabriel is an interdisciplinary researcher specialised in International Relations and Middle East Politics (BA Universitat Pompeu Fabra, MSc SOAS London).
+Gabriel has a PhD in War Studies (King's College London, July 2021).
+Gabriel is an interdisciplinary researcher specialized in International Relations and Middle East Politics.
 Born into a Syrian-Catalan family, his main research areas include political violence, critical IR theory, contemporary security issues, and critical geopolitics.
-Also he is a Teaching Assistant at ESADE and often contributes to different Spanish and International media outlets regarding the politics of the Middle East (for a list of contributions see reorientats.com).
+Also he often contributes to different Spanish and International media outlets regarding the politics of the Middle East (for a list of contributions see reorientats.com).

 He is also a member of the Research Centre in International Relations (King's College London) and co-director of "Això era casa meva/This Was My Home "(2019), a documentary on the Syrian civil war premiered at the British Film Institute.
 He has lived in Spain, the United Kingdom, Turkey, and Lebanon.

 - (2014) MSc Middle East Politics, School of Oriental and African Studies (SOAS)

 - (2012) BA Political Science, Universitat Pompeu Fabra (UPF)

 - 2016-2020.
 Doctoral grant awarded by the Economic and Social Research Council (ESRC) of the United Kingdom.